GreenteaOS/Tofita/README.md

 - [`pipe.js`](tools/pipe.js) - listen to VirtualBox\Hyper-V COM port in pipe mode `(\\.\pipe\tofita-com1)`

 ## Build

+> **We are working to port this project to Hexa, so this repo currently has outdated code, don't build it**

 Currently Windows 10 with WSL is required.
 This requirement will be relaxed (to support [WHQ](https://www.winehq.org/) and any Windows version, without WSL).
 You may try to build under Linux by remaking build scripts.